-As you move out and start living on your own, competency in general tasks such as cooking and cleaning facilitates a healthy lifestyle for you to prosper in.
+As you move out and start living on your own, competency in general tasks such as cooking and cleaning facilitates a healthy lifestyle for you to prosper.
 Though cooking may be seen as a way to simply acquire sustenance, it can also be a form of self-care.
 Cooking and baking are great alternatives to dealing with stress while also making sure your body receives the energy it needs to function to its fullest.
 A common struggle for college students is eating healthy food consistently while staying on budget.
 Healthy eating and the value of prioritizing how much money to spend and what to spend it on are both significant skills you’ll need throughout college and beyond.
 Organization also plays a role in limiting your stress at university.
 As the saying goes, a clean space makes a clear mind.
 Maintaining the appearance of your surroundings—while simultaneously consuming fueling food—will improve your productivity and, in turn, the efficiency of your workspace.

 2. Mental health awareness and self-care

 Focusing on yourself and your mindset through self-care should take priority when you go to college.
 Maintaining self-discipline is also a significantly difficult feat, though attainable through time and self-motivation.
 In college, doing simple tasks that you may have previously done with ease in middle or high school can often seem harder or require more persistence and determination.
 Reminding yourself that it’s okay to struggle sometimes—especially since those around you are in different positions as well—is crucial in terms of self-acceptance.
 In addition, comprehending that your fellow classmates are at various points in their lives and aren’t moving at the same pace as you can help you overcome any insecurities and misgivings you may have about college life.